Animal–industrial complex: Negative effects on workers

-American slaughterhouse workers are three times more likely to suffer serious injury than the average American worker.
+According to a 2019 report from OSHA, slaughterhouse workers are three times more likely to suffer serious injury than the average American worker.
 NPR reports that pig and cattle slaughterhouse workers are nearly seven times more likely to suffer repetitive strain injuries than average.
 The Guardian reports that on average there are two amputations a week involving slaughterhouse workers in the United States.
-On average, one employee of Tyson Foods, the largest meat producer in America, is injured and amputates a finger or limb per month.
+On average, one employee of Tyson Foods, the largest meat producer in America, is injured and amputates a finger or limb per month according to a 2018 news article from BuzzFeed.
 The Bureau of Investigative Journalism reported that over a period of six years, in the UK 78 slaughter workers lost fingers, parts of fingers or limbs, more than 800 workers had serious injuries, and at least 4,500 had to take more than three days off after accidents.
 In a 2018 study in the Italian Journal of Food Safety, slaughterhouse workers are instructed to wear ear protectors to protect their hearing from the constant screams of animals being killed.
 A 2004 study in the Journal of Occupational and Environmental Medicine found that "excess risks were observed for mortality from all causes, all cancers, and lung cancer" in workers employed in the New Zealand meat processing industry.